Typography

 Typography Dos and Don'ts

-• DO use size, weight, capitalization, and color to help create hierarchy and emphasis with type.
-But be careful not to overdo it with too many variations.
+- DO use size, weight, capitalization, and color to help create hierarchy and emphasis with type.
+But be careful not to use too many variations.

-• DON'T render text too small to be read easily.
+- DON'T render text so that it is too small and cannot be read easily.
 For print items, body text should generally be about 10 points or larger, depending on the typeface; for online usage, body text should be about 16 points or larger.